CallumDennisIE/mobile-physio/README.md

 ***
 ### Custom 404 Page:
-This page will display when a requested when the requested page is not able to be displayed.
-For example a user who navigates to 'https://callumdennisie.github.io/mobile-physio/help.html', will be connected to the custom 404 page, as help.html does not exist within this project.
+This page will display when the requested page is not able to be displayed.
+For example, a user who navigates to 'https://callumdennisie.github.io/mobile-physio/help.html', will be connected to the custom 404 page, as help.html does not exist within this project.

 <details>